gardener/gardenctl-v2/docs/usage/provider-env.md

 # Configure Cloud Provider CLIs with provider-env

-The `provider-env` command generates a shell script to configure cloud provider CLIs (aws, az, gcloud, openstack, aliyun, hcloud) for the currently targeted Shoot.
+The `provider-env` command generates a shell script to configure cloud provider CLIs (aws, az, gcloud, openstack, aliyun, hcloud) for the currently targeted shoot or managed seed.
 Evaluate the generated script in your shell to export the required environment variables and perform any necessary provider CLI setup.

 ## Basic usage